fylgja/site/src/components/progress.md

 ## How to use

-No instruction are really needed.
+No instructions are really needed.
 The progress styles are automatically added when loaded.

 That said no site is the same.